 ConsoleOne is a trademark of Novell, Inc. Internetwork Packet Exchange and IPX are trademarks of Novell, Inc. LANalyzer is a registered trademark of Novell, Inc., in the United States and other countries.
 ManageWise is a registered trademark of Novell, Inc., in the United States and other countries.
 NetWare is a registered trademark of Novell, Inc., in the United States and other countries.
-NetWare/IP is a trademark of Novell, Inc. NetWare Link Services Protocol and NLSP are trademarks of Novell, Inc. NetWare Loadable Module and NLM are trademarks of Novell, Inc. NetWare MultiProtocol Router is a trademark of Novell, Inc. NetWare MultiProtocol Router Plus is a trademark of Novell, Inc. NetWare WAN Links is a trademark of Novell, Inc. Novell is a registered trademark of Novell, Inc., in the United States and other countries.
-Novell Client is a trademark of Novell, Inc. Novell Directory Services and NDS are registered trademarks of Novell, Inc., in the United States and other countries.
+NetWare/IP is a trademark of Novell, Inc. NetWare Link Services Protocol and NLSP are trademarks of Novell, Inc. NetWare Loadable Module and NLM are trademarks of Novell, Inc. NetWare MultiProtocol Router is a trademark of Novell, Inc. NetWare MultiProtocol Router is a trademark of Novell, Inc. NetWare MultiProtocol Router Plus is a trademark of Novell, Inc. NetWare WAN Links is a trademark of Novell, Inc. Novell is a registered trademark of Novell, Inc. Novell is a registered trademark of Novell, Inc. Novell client is a trademark of Novell, Inc. Novell Directory Services and NDS are registered trademarks of Novell, Inc., in the United States and other countries.
 Novell Network Registry is a service mark of Novell, Inc.